-The various theories about the evolution of man are arrived at by an observation of man’s response to social conditions, his behavioral changes over a period of time brought about by the influence of growth in civilization, and the like.
-This is the crux of the connotation of the word ‘evolution’.
+The various theories about the evolution of man are arrived at by observation of man’s response to social conditions, his behavioral changes over a period of time brought about by the influence of growth in civilization, and the like.
+This is the crux of the connotation of the word evolution.

 According to Aristotle, there are two types of political revolution and they are complete change from one constitution to another constitution, and modification of an existing constitution.
-It is indeed true that human history has seen several revolutions over different periods of time.
+It is indeed true that the human history has seen several revolutions over different periods of time.

-It is important to know that revolution brings about changes in culture, economy and even socio-political conditions.
+It is important to know that revolution brings about changes in culture, economy, and even socio-political conditions.
 Sometimes, the word revolution is used to denote changes that take place outside the political arena.
 There were a number of cultural revolutions and social revolutions too in the past.
 Philosophical revolutions also shook the world in the times of the past.

 What is the difference between Evolution and Revolution?